 Cold or Freezing Weather Shelter

 In addition to the year round shelter provided in the County, additional overnight shelter beds are opened from November 15 through April 15 each year when temperatures reach 32 degrees or below with wind chill factored.
 For information about these shelters, call 410-853-3000, option 2.

 Domestic Violence Shelters

-Domestic Violence Shelter for 19 women and children.
-Women and their children may stay up to two years and receive many services to help them become stable and move out into independence.
-Services include therapy, job searches, budgeting, child care and more.
+Turn Around provides shelter for up to 19 women and children who have been victims of domestic violence.
+Women and their children may stay up to two years and receive a variety of services to help them become stable and move to independence.
+Services include therapy, job search assistance, budgeting, child care and more.

-Permanent supportive housing for 13 women.
-Each unit is equipped with an efficiency kitchen, bathroom and living space.
+Provides housing for 13 single women, each with an individual unit equipped with an efficiency kitchen, bathroom and living space.
 Residents share a common activity space and laundry room.
 Services include voluntary case management.

 Catholic Charities Hosanna House